iam-dev/vigenere-cipher/README.md

 cargo bench
 ```

-to test the performance of the lib
+to test the performance of vignere